"*" indicates required fields

 The lenticule is removed through the incision.
 The procedure only takes a few minutes.

-The eyelid prop will then be removed, and the procedure repeated on your other eye, if necessary.
+The eyelid prop will then be removed.

 Following the surgery, you will be moved to the recovery room for about half an hour.
 This is to allow your eyes time to adjust and you time to recover from the effects of the sedative.
 A friend or relative will need to take you home, where you should rest for the remainder of the day.